pagopa/juggler/README.md

 Open [http://localhost:3000/ui/dashboard](http://localhost:3000/ui/dashboard) with your browser to see the dashboard.

-Open [http://localhost:3000/ui/openapi](http://localhost:3000/ui/openapi) with your browser to see the dashboard.
+Open [http://localhost:3000/ui/openapi](http://localhost:3000/ui/openapi) with your browser to see the open-api documentation.

-If you want to take a look at an HTML version of the OpenAPI, you can visit the path `/ui/openapi`.

 ### Useful commands